villagehiker/templer/examples/casestudy/readme.md

-# Templer Casestudy for Real-World Website
+# Templer Case Study for Real-World Website

 This case study describes the conversion of a 10-year-old hand-coded website to the Templer static-site generator.
+The site belongs to [Village Hiker Publishing company](http://villagehiker.com).

+## Assumptions

+This case study assumes you are familiar with the Templer documentation.
+It assumes you have an understanding of the configuration file, the include files, the template files, the content files and concepts such as variables.

+In summary:

+* The Configuration file manages the overall settings for your website.
+The configuration file can include global variables, such organization name and paths to folders.
+* Template layout files use HTML to define the appearance of the website.
+A website design can use one or more template files.
+The Village Hiker site uses one.
+* Include files contain information Templer can includes on multiple pages.
+Changing information in an include file changes that information wherever Templer includes the file.
+Village Hiker uses these files for featured articles, external links and advertising content on individual pages.
+* Content files contain articles to display on your webpages.
+These can be written in HTML, Markdown or other formatting languages.
+* Variables define changing content used in the template layout and the content pages.
+Village Hiker uses variables to build its index pages and to define include files to use for each content page.
+It also uses them for page-specific information, such as the page title, description and meta data requested by social media sites.

-## About the Casestudy
+## About the Case Study

+The author of this case study is the owner and developer of the Village Hiker website.

+The original site contained 550-plus pages.
+The website consisted of text files, images and CSS.
+It used no javascript.

-The original site contained more than 500 pages created during 10 years.
-While most pages looked similar to the user, the HTML and CSS suffered from inconsistent patching.
-Many of the pages used different css files to force the HTML and CSS into adaptive and responsive behaviors.
+While most pages looked similar to the user, the HTML and CSS driving the user-interface suffered from inconsistent patching.
+Many of the pages used customized CSS files to force the HTML into adaptive and responsive behaviors.
 Some pages used HTML 4, others used XHTML.
 More recent ones used HTML 5.
-Maintenance became a nusiance.
-The website consisted of text files, images and CSS.
-It used no javascript.
+The complexity of the site made it difficult to update.

 ## Case Study Elements